seun-OMJ/sport-box-score-manager/Group10_Worksheet.md

 SOLID
 -----

-Find a SOLID violation in the project of group `(n%16)+1` (group 16 does group 1).
-Open an issue in their project with the violation, clearly explaining the SOLID violation - specifying the type, provide a link to that issue.
-Be sure your links in the issues are to **specific commits** (not to `main`, or `develop` as those will be changed).

-Provide a link to the issue you created here.
 The following link will redirect you to the issue found: https://code.cs.umanitoba.ca/winter-2022-a01/group-11/dnd-character-manager/-/blob/main/app/src/main/java/g11/cs3350/dnd_character_manager/data/HasRoll.java

 For Group 11's project, our group found a SOLID violation in the file HasRoll.java.
 The HasRoll.java interface includes a "dmgType" variable, this variable would prevent them from adding in items that do not do damage.